isadays/Unsupervised-ML/FactorAnalysis-main/readme.md

 • When the variables are metrics: it depends on the correlations between variables

 • This is the grouping of the variables into factors.

-The objectives can be:
+Objectives:

 • Obtain the behavior of the set of variables, combining them for structural reduction